vucongduy192/elearning/readme.md

     ```

 3. Apply all setup to current laravel project
+From here, all bash should be run in app container by 'docker-compose exec app'.
+Don't forget this.

 ```bash
     docker-compose exec app composer install
     docker-compose exec app npm install